Things to Do in Sitka, Alaska: A Local's Complete 2026 Guide

 However you decide to fish, make sure you pick up your fishing license at LFS or Orions and know your limits so we can keep this place healthy for years to come.
 Your guide or local processors can help you get your catch packed up and ready to travel home with you.

-- Russian Bishop’s House: A beautifully preserved piece of Russian colonial history.
+Russian Bishop’s House — preserved Russian colonial architecture

 9. Try Sitka's local food and drink